realgrm/toolbox-desktop-integration/README.md

 ## Manual Process

-- Made a copy of the .desktop file and icon to the home folder
+- Made a copy of the desktop file and icon to the home folder:

 | Description 	| Copy (container) 	| Paste (Silverblue) 	|
 |-	|-	|-	|